SeanPurvis/db-team4-project/README.md

-# db-team4-project
-## Tools Needed for Installation of Microservice
-- Docker
-- Linux or OSX

-## To Run Application
+# To Run Application
+$ node install
+$ node .
+## To Connect to Mysql
-$ sudo docker build -t hotelify:latest . <br>
+$ lb datasource <br>
-$ sudo docker run -d -p 5000:5000 hotelify
+$ mysqlDs
+<p>Then input the database connected information<br>
+<p>Then, in server/model-config.json edit the dataSource value of our four models from "db" to "mysqlDs"